 The key variable of interest was rule-following behavior which we measured using the ball-in-the-bucket task [ref].
 Participants were presented with 15 balls they could allocate one-by-one to either a blue or a yellow bucket (by clicking with the cursor on the buckets’ respective buttons on the computer screen).
 Participants were instructed that the rule was to put the balls in the blue bucket (the costly option) even though they had no reason for following the rule and did not face direct consequences if they did not (see Appendix B; Kimbrough & Vostroknutov, 2018).

 The rule-following variable was operationalized as a score of the summed number of balls put in the blue bucket per round and could range from 0 to 15.
 Instructions read that each ball put in the blue bucket would earn them 5 points and that each ball put in the yellow bucket would earn them 15 points.
 So, choosing to put all balls in the blue bucket earned participants only a third (75 points) of what they could have earned if they put all balls in the yellow bucket (225 points).
-To avoid demand characteristics, we refrained from informing participants about this calculation.
 A counter below the buckets’ buttons showed the amount of money they accumulated (Kimbrough & Vostroknutov, 2016).
 Also, participants received feedback about the scores of the other group members but to avoid reputation concerns, in all stages, feedback displays were sorted by the highest rule-following imaging score (i.e. the summed number of balls put in the blue bucket; Wedekind & Milinski (2000)) in descending order and the rule-following scores were reset to 0 (Milinski et al., 2002).

 Stage two: Selecting partners.